alvaroarol/dna-analyser/README.md

 #Changelog

+01/08/2016
+- Added a "Working..." message while program is running, which is replaced by the "execution time" message once it is finished
+- Minor fixes and visual tweaks

 28/07/2016
 - Added individual codon frequencies
 - Frequencies are now always displayed by decreasing value order, including the graphs, instead of it being an option